hugomaestri/data_science/README.md

 </p>

 ## Data Science Projects
-In this repository, you can find Interactive Python notebooks related to data science.
+In this repository, you can find Interactive Python Notebooks related to data science.